-refer to: paragraph 3.2.4
+\ refer to : paragraph 3.2.4

-- 3.5.2 The Plan distinguishes between: - a) Operational Coordination, which is overall co-ordination and control of JROs.
-It consists of exercising coordination of the response strategy, according to the relevant NCP, and defining the tasks of various units.
-Following the activation of the Plan, Operational Coordination of JROs is exercised by the LOSC; - b) Operational Control, which is control over units taking part in the response operations, including giving directions to specific units for the execution of response operations, in accordance with the strategy and the tasks defined by the LOSC.
-Operational Control over national resources of the assisting Members is exercised by the NOSCs of the respective assisting Members.
+NCP, and defining the tasks of various units.
+Following the activation of the Plan, Operational Coordination of JROs is exercised by the LOSC;

+- b) Operational Control, which is control over units taking part in the response operations, including giving directions to specific units for the execution of response operations, in accordance with the strategy and the tasks defined by the LOSC.
+Operational Control over [national/domestic] resources of the assisting Members is exercised by the NOSCs of the respective assisting Members.
 Operational Control over the resources of the Lead Member may be exercised by the LOSC or by the Lead Member's NOSC. (see 3.2.3) - c) Tactical Command which consists of directing and supervising the execution of specific tasks by units on the scene.
-Tactical Command is exercised by the Commander of each unit.

-3.5.3 Liaison between the Lead Member and the assisting Member should be maintained, according to the circumstances and to the type and importance of the assistance rendered, in one of the following ways:

-- a) by direct contacts between the LOSC and NOSCs of the assisting Members (e.g. by telex, telefax, e-mail, telephone or radio); - b) by a Liaison Officer from the assisting Member, who will participate in coordination activities of the LOSC.
+Tactical Command is exercised by the Commander of each unit. - 3.5.3 Liaison between the Lead Member and the assisting Member should be maintained, according to the circumstances and to the type and importance of the assistance rendered, in one of the following ways: - a) by direct contacts between the LOSC and NOSCs of the assisting Members (e.g. by telex, telefax, e-mail, telephone or radio); - b) by a Liaison Officer from the assisting Member, who will participate in coordination activities of the LOSC.
 His/her duties should be to provide necessary information on resources rendered as assistance and to facilitate communication with his/her NOSC, Strike Teams and self-contained units taking part in the operations; - c) by a senior officer of the assisting Member at the spill site, participating in JROs.